Best darts players in the world 2026

 10. James Wade

-One of the most prolific winners of major TV titles in PDC history, James Wade is approaching two decades at the top of the sport.
+One of the most prolific winners of major titles in PDC history, James Wade is approaching two decades at the top of the sport.

 The former World Matchplay, Premier League and World Grand Prix champion is arguably the greatest player never to have won a World Darts Championship.